Approximating predictive probabilities of Gibbs-type priors: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the Associate Editor and two anonymous Referees for their comments which helped improving substantially the paper, and Daria Bystrova for the posterior implementation of Section~\ref{sec:posterior}.
 This work was partly conducted during a scholar visit of Julyan Arbel at the Department of Statistics \& Data Science of the University of Texas at Austin, whose hospitality was greatly appreciated.
-Stefano Favaro is supported by the European Research Council through StG N-BNP 306406.
+Julyan Arbel received funding from the Grenoble Alpes Data Institute, supported by the French National Research Agency under the ``Investissements d'avenir'' program (ANR-15-IDEX-02).
+Stefano Favaro received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
+Financial support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018-2022, is gratefully acknowledged.